 The Tattoo runs for 3 weeks, during Edinburgh’s busy august calendar, that includes the fabulous Edinburgh Fringe Festival, and this is another event not to be missed.

-When you visit the Castle you will probably understand why the early inhabitants of the area made settlements here, in what is now the City of Edinburgh.
+When you visit the Castle you will probably understand why the early inhabitants of the area made settlements here, in what is now the City of Edinburgh, our capital city.

 Find A Hotel In Scotland.
 Different providers, different prices, and user reviews.
 Save time and money, search them here for the best deal.